 - University of Texas Medical Branch at Galveston

 - University of Texas Southwestern Medical Center at Dallas

 - University of Utah

-The DCC for the MFMU Network is at the George Washington University Biostatistics Center.
+The data coordinating center for the MFMU Network is The George Washington University Biostatistics Center.